 An individual's lifetime of stress is a factor in forensic psychiatric assessments.
-Data from the landmark Adverse Childhood Experiences (ACE) Study indicate that adults with exposure to trauma in childhood were at much higher risk of long-term physical, mental, and behavioral problems.20 It has been fashionable to include ACEs21 as background features of individuals facing criminal sentencing.
-On the 20th anniversary of the ACE study, it was critiqued by McEwen and Gregerson,22 who cited the narrowness of the 10-item index.
+Data from the landmark Adverse Childhood Experiences (ACE) Study indicate that adults with exposure to trauma in childhood were at much higher risk of long-term physical, mental, and behavioral problems.
+It has been fashionable to include ACEs as background features of individuals facing criminal sentencing.
+On the 20th anniversary of the ACE study, it was critiqued by McEwen and Gregerson, who cited the narrowness of the 10-item index.
 Among their points were that the index leaves out other elements of childhood adversity and social inequity; it "underplays the effects of adversity throughout childhood and across generations" (Ref.
 22, pp 790-91); it ignores protective factors by focusing on deficits; and it emphasizes interventions over prevention.

 ACEs, in the broad sense, are associated with deviations in physical and mental health.
 In criminal justice, for example, attorneys can argue that the defendant was subject to uncontrollable influences and was therefore less culpable.
 It can be inferred from the presence of ACEs that the affected individual had increased allostatic load during the developmental period.
 Perhaps it should be quantified.
 As with all attempts at mitigation, however, the presence of ACEs can be used by the prosecution as evidence that the defendant is damaged permanently and therefore incorrigible and a continued threat.
 Beyond the presence of ACEs, the totality of childhood deprivation and abuse is fair game in mitigation.
-Failure of trial counsel to proffer testimony about it can result in a claim of ineffective assistance of counsel.23
+Failure of trial counsel to proffer testimony about it can result in a claim of ineffective assistance of counsel.

 In the civil domain, at least in the adult disability and personal injury sector, there is little, if any, focus on either allostatic load or the general effects of development on the prognosis for conditions acquired during adulthood.
 That is, adverse developmental experiences may affect the course and permanence of psychiatric conditions brought about by trauma and stressors in adult life.
 This suggestion, too, is arguable.
 The defendant in a personal injury case, such as a motor vehicle accident, may claim that the damage caused is mitigated by a preexisting condition.
-The plaintiff will fall back on the "eggshell plaintiff"

-Accumulated damage over time and the biological embedding of adversities during sensitive developmental periods are nevertheless experienced and manifested in heterogeneous principle: that the defendant is responsible for the damage caused to the plaintiff with an unknown preexisting condition, regardless of the prior degree of impairment.24 Thus, from the plaintiff's point of view, accumulated allostatic load that may have created predisposition to PTSD could be used legitimately.
-Making this argument would require expert testimony, however, which at this time is speculative without biomarkers or valid correlates of stressinduced susceptibility.
+The plaintiff will fall back on the "eggshell plaintiff" principle: that the defendant is responsible for the damage caused to the plaintiff with an unknown preexisting condition, regardless of the prior degree of impairment.
+Thus, from the plaintiff's point of view, accumulated allostatic load that may have created predisposition to PTSD could be used legitimately.
+Making this argument would require expert testimony, however, which at this time is speculative without biomarkers or valid correlates of stress-induced susceptibility.